Elektronica-IITH/kicad-oijasoid/README.md

 # Elektronica Bootcamp '25 - README

 ## Overview
 Welcome to Elektronica, the premier Electronics and Signal Processing Club at IIT Hyderabad!
-This README provides details about our Bootcamp '25, how to participate, and what you can gain by joining us.
+This README provides details about our Bootcamp '25, how to participate, what you can gain by joining us.

 ## About Elektronica
 Elektronica is a vibrant community where technology enthusiasts collaborate on innovative projects, explore emerging tech trends, and engage in hands-on learning.
 From embedded systems and signal processing to wireless communication, we cover a broad spectrum of exciting domains.